EddieLa/JOB/README.md

 It seems that when taking a picture with a smartphone, decreasing the resolution increases the chance for a successful decoding.

-I'm currently working on comments for the code, just in case someone actually tries to understand my scribbles.
+Stopped working on comments for the moment. instead i'm working on developing more settings to customise the decoding process, general performance and including more barcode formats.

 I've added two options for when you post a message to the decode worker, priority and skip.